JustinLungu/FoundationPose-BachelorThesis/Pipelines/Pose_Evaluation/Readme.md

 # Pose Evaluation and Visualization Pipeline for 6D Object Pose Estimation

-This pipeline evaluates and visualizes pose estimation results (predicted vs. ground truth) using 4x4 transformation matrices, with outputs ranging from error metrics and plots to annotated images and orbiting GIFs.
+This pipeline evaluates and visualizes pose estimation results (predicted vs. ground truth) using 4x4 transformation matrices.
+It provides quantitative evaluation metrics, 3D alignment visualizations, and a variety of plots to support 6D pose estimation analysis.

 ---

 ## Overview

-This modular pipeline takes YAML files containing predicted and ground truth transformations and:
+This modular pipeline:
+- Reformats prediction and ground truth YAMLs into a unified structure
-- Computes quantitative errors (rotation, translation, pose, ADD)
+- Computes key pose errors (rotation, translation, Frobenius, ADD)
-- Visualizes per-frame alignment in 3D
+- Visualizes results for a selected frame in multiple ways:
-- Generates interactive viewers, zoomed & full-frame images, annotated visuals, and orbiting GIFs
+  - Static overlay images (zoomed/full)
+  - Annotated image with error metrics
+  - Orbiting camera GIF
+  - Interactive 3D view
-- Plots error trends, outliers, and distributions
+- Plots error trends, outliers, and histograms for the entire dataset

 ---